← All posts

 4. Use designers who have stamped restaurant work.
 A residential architect doing their first food space will miss the kitchen-to-dining fire separation, the barrier-free turning radius, and the exhaust math — and you'll find out at revision two.

-What we plan around
+Patterns we plan around at the pre-construction stage:

 FAQ